-350 KMBL is the SFL Grad Lab, which means that both MFHD students have been assigned space.
-If you are interested in using the lab, please contact the graduate program manager who will assign you a storage shelf and grant you card-swipe access to the room.
+350 KMBL is the SFL Grad Lab, which means that both MFHD students and SFL Academy have been assigned space.
+If you are interested in using the lab, please contact the graduate program manager who will assign you a storage shelf and grant you card access to the room.
 You will need to use your BYU ID card to enter the room.
 Please keep the door closed so that only those who have been granted access can enter the room.

-You are free to habitually use the computer below your storage shelf, but be aware that the SFL Grad Lab is an open lab which means that anyone can use any computer.
+You are free to habitually use the computer below your storage shelf but be aware that the SFL Grad Lab is an open lab to MFHD and Academy students, which means that anyone can use any computer.
 For this reason, please save all your files to a shared drive or a personal flash drive.